Total Generalized Variation of the Normal Vector Field and Applications to Mesh Denoising: Conclusion

 We propose a discrete, intrinsic formulation of the second-order total generalized variation (TGV) of the normal vector field of oriented, triangulated meshes embedded in~$\R^3$.
 Particular attention is given to the differentially geometric consequences arising from the fact that the normal vector is an element of the unit sphere.
 To capture the derivative information via an auxiliary variable $W$, we introduce a new tangential Raviart--Thomas space.
 At every point, a function of this space represents a mapping from the tangent space of the mesh to the tangent space of the sphere and thus matches the push-forward operator of the normal vector.

 To solve minimization problems involving the new TGV regularizer, we derive an alternating direction method of multipliers (ADMM) capable of treating the non-smoothness of the problem.
 We compare our approach to the extrinsic variants of discrete total generalized variation of the normal vector field from \cite{LiuLiWangLiuChen:2022:1} and \cite{ZhangHeWang:2022:1}, which treat the normal vector as an element of $\R^3$ rather than as an element of the unit sphere.
 We also compare to first-order total variation of the normal \cite{BaumgaertnerBergmannHerzogSchmidtVidalNunezWeiss:2025:1} for mesh denoising problems.
-While all second-order $\TGV$ models successfully remove most of the starcasing effect in the half-cylinder test case (\cref{figure:cylinders}) that would be produced by the first-order TV regularizer, our method $\fetgv^2$ performs favorably compared to meshTGV \cite{LiuLiWangLiuChen:2022:1} and rTGV \cite{ZhangHeWang:2022:1} in the general case where both principal curvature are non-vanishing, as demonstrated by the hemisphere example (\cref{figure:spheres}).
-For real-world geometries, the differences between the $\fetgv^2$, meshTGV and rTGV are less pronounced.
+While all second-order $\TGV$ models successfully remove most of the starcasing effect in the half-cylinder test case (\cref{figure:cylinders}) that would be produced by the first-order TV regularizer, our method $\fetgv^2$ performs favorably compared to meshTGV~\cite{LiuLiWangLiuChen:2022:1} and rTGV~\cite{ZhangHeWang:2022:1} in the general case where both principal curvature are non-vanishing, as demonstrated by the hemisphere example (\cref{figure:spheres}).
+For real-world geometries, the differences between the $\fetgv^2$, meshTGV and rTGV are less pronounced in \cref{figure:fandisk:denoising} and \cref{figure:joint:denoising}.
+However, it is worth noticing that our approach achieves a better score in the similarity measures \eqref{eq:mesh_distance} and \eqref{eq:normal_distance}; see \cref{table:fandisk_distances} and \cref{table:joint_distances}.
+This is mostly because the geometries slightly grow or shrink through the normal filtering approaches of meshTGV~\cite{LiuLiWangLiuChen:2022:1} and rTGV~\cite{ZhangHeWang:2022:1}.